 Dr. Currie received payments in 2018 under Ironwood's annual cash bonus program based on fiscal year 2017 performance.
 For fiscal year 2017, Dr. Currie had an individual bonus target at Ironwood of 50% of base salary.
-In January 2018, following the recommendations of the Ironwood Chief Executive Officer, Dr. Peter Hecht, the Ironwood Compensation and HR Committee reviewed and approved a bonus of \$210,000 for Dr. Currie for fiscal year 2017 performance.
+In January 2018, following the recommendations of Dr. Hecht, the Ironwood Compensation and HR Committee reviewed and approved a bonus of \$210,000 for Dr. Currie for fiscal year 2017 performance.
 70% percent of Dr. Currie's fiscal year 2017 bonus amount was tied solely to Ironwood's achievement of 84% percent of its corporate goals, and 30% was tied to both Ironwood's achievement of corporate goals and Dr. Currie's achievement of his individual goals.
 Dr. Currie met or exceeded all or substantially all of his individual goals for fiscal year 2017.